Title IX at Mount Holyoke College

 Mount Holyoke’s Title IX Coordinator is responsible for monitoring and oversight of the overall implementation of the college’s Title IX compliance, including the coordination of training, education, communication and the administration of Gender Based and Sexual Misconduct Policy for faculty, staff, students and other members of the college community as they pertain to Title IX.

-Mount Holyoke College is required under Title IX to prevent and address sexual discrimination, which includes gender-based and sexual misconduct against students, faculty, and staff whether perpetrated by peers or by employees of the institution.
-The Title IX Coordinator is responsible for investigating all forms of gender-based and sexual misconduct.
-Accordingly, if you have a complaint of gender-based or sexual discrimination or misconduct, you should file a complaint with the Title IX Coordinator, a Deputy Title IX Coordinator or by filling out our online reporting form, which can also be completed anonymously.
+Mount Holyoke College is required under Title IX to prevent and address sex discrimination, which includes sex-based harassment and other forms of prohibited misconduct against students, faculty, and staff whether perpetrated by peers or by employees of the institution.
+Accordingly, if you have a allegation of sex discrimination or sex-based harassment you should file report with the Title IX Coordinator by filling out our online reporting form, which can also be completed anonymously, or by contacting Shannon Lynch at titleixcoordinator@mtholyoke.edu.

 Immediate actions to consider